postsharp/Metalama.Samples/examples/exception-handling/retry/retry-2/README.md

 The `async` template uses `await meta.ProceedAsync()` instead of `meta.Proceed()`, and `await Task.Delay` instead of `Thread.Sleep`.

 ## Limitations

-There are still two limitations in our example:
+There are still two limitations in this example:

-* The aspect does not correctly handle `CancellationToken`.
+* The aspect does not correctly handle a `CancellationToken`.
-* The logging is too basic and hardcoded to `Console.WriteLine`.
+* The logging is very basic and is hardcoded to `Console.WriteLine`.

 > [!div class="see-also"]
 > <xref:simple-override-method>
 > <xref:quickstart-adding-aspects>